wp-plugins/newposts/newposts-plugin/readme.txt

 so the novelties will catch the user's attention.

 == Installation ==

-After you have unzipped the archive, go through the following steps to
 1. Upload `newposts.php` AND the `newposts` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the Plugins menu and click on NewPosts - it will take you to the configuration.
 Choose the image you want displayed and click `Update Options`